 The Sbrinz Route (Switzerland) takes you to the historic tracks connecting Lucerne to Domodossola, passing through the Grimsel and Gries passes.
 The route was traveled by mule transporters (someggiatori) for trade in goods and assets, and especially for Sbrinz Swiss cheese, from which it draws its name.

 Drivvejen, the Danish section of the long distance North Sea Trail, stretches from northern Jutland to the border with Germany.
 The 200 km trail touches numerous historical sites, including Ribe, the oldest extant town in Denmark.

 There’s a long tradition of hiking and mountain walking in Slovakia.
 Trekking in the High Tatras, the only alpine mountains in Eastern Europe, lets you walk through lakes and waterfalls, exploring valleys and peaks of great beauty.

-Editor’s Note: This post was originally published on Sep 15, 2016, and has been updated to revise the list of trails, include additional items, and keep it fresh and accurate.
+Editor’s Note: This post was originally published in Sep, 2016, and has been updated to revise the list of trails, include additional items, and keep it fresh and accurate.